python-websockets/websockets/docs/intro/tutorial2.rst

     it in the URI because URIs end up in logs.

-    For the purposes of this tutorial, both approaches are equivalent because the join key comes from a HTTP URL.
+    For the purposes of this tutorial, both approaches are equivalent because the join key comes from an HTTP URL.
 There isn't much at risk anyway!

 Now you can restore the logic for playing moves and you'll have a fully functional two-player game.